Gen Z employees in the workplace

 Peer-to-peer training is another effective way to bring more of a collaborative or social aspect to employee development.

 Technical skills like how to code, follow a procedure, or execute a specialized task can be learned through a course or by following available documentation or internal blogs.
-But to master these complex skills, employees will benefit more from working alongside a peer.
+But to master these complex skills, employees will benefit more from working alongside a peer mentor.
 Likewise, they can also learn more abstract skills like how to handle conflict better, balance work and life, or be a better leader.

-Improve your employee development program with Together
+Level-up your employee development program with Together

 If you’re planning to work on your own employee development program, remember that it takes more than just building a training program and assigning courses or tasks.
 Employees must feel empowered to learn for your L&D efforts to pay off.